willkjackson/templating-engine-plugin/docs/tutorials/jte-advanced-features/2-default-step-implementation.md

 ### Setbacks

 * The default step implementation can be a little too powerful if you're striving for a tightly governed DevSecOps pipeline.
 This feature should be exposed to end users with care, as it exposes a lot of the functionality to the teams that would be using the template.
-* This feature hard-codes a particular functionality from the Pipeline Configuration and does not have the same configuration flexibility that a library would have.
+* This feature hard-codes a particular functionality from the Pipeline Configuration and doesn't have the same configuration flexibility that a library would have.

 ## Create a Step